Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 RECOMMENDED: 5 Best Flea Pills for Dogs To Protect Your Dog From Parasites

 The great thing about this best flea and tick treatment for dogs is how quickly it works if your dog is already infested with fleas.
-In the past, I've used it to get rid of fleas and I noticed a difference within just a few hours after application.
+In the past, I've used it to get rid of fleas, and I noticed a difference within just a few hours after application.

-Merial Frontline Plus for DogsWhile it may be a very effective product, it's also very messy.
-As with most topical flea and treatments for pets, Frontline is applied in between your dog's shoulder blades.
+FRONTLINE Plus Flea and Tick Treatment for Large Dogs Up to 45 to 88 lbs., 3 Treatments While it may be a very effective product, it's also very messy.
+As with most topical fleas and treatments for pets, Frontline is applied in between your dog's shoulder blades.
 In the video review above, I show you how to open the applicator and apply it to your dog.

 Warnings include not letting your dog ingest the product, which baffles me because it's going to leech into his system through his skin anyway.
 You are also supposed to keep this treatment away from children and all other animals.

 The packaging states that it could cause irritation and redness of the skin, and this is just the information provided by the manufacturer.
-The list of complaints from buyers of this product are quite lengthy as well.
+The list of complaints from buyers of this product is quite lengthy as well.

-Merial Frontline Plus for DogsWhile it has proven effective on thousands of pets, there are also a long list of complaints of nasty side effects.
-Some owners claim that Frontline made their dog ill, gave them a terrible rash and a few even claim that their pet suffered seizures after being Frontline.
+FRONTLINE Plus Flea and Tick Treatment for Large Dogs Up to 45 to 88 lbs., 3 Treatments While it has proven effective on thousands of pets, there is also a long list of complaints of nasty side effects.
+Some owners claim that Frontline made their dogs ill and gave them a terrible rash, and a few even claim that their pets suffered seizures after being on Frontline.

 The active ingredients in this product are Fipronil and (S)-methoprene.
 Those are just two in a long list of ingredients that I cannot pronounce.
 I can't argue with its effectiveness, I'm not comfortable treating my dogs monthly with a formula that is filled with unsafe, toxic ingredients.